Quickstart

 Prefect is a workflow orchestration tool that helps you build, deploy, run, and monitor data pipelines.
 It makes complex workflows reliable by tracking dependencies and handling failures gracefully.

 In this tutorial, you’ll deploy your first workflow to Prefect — by specifying what code should run, where it should run, and when it should run.
-We’ll save this metadata to a Prefect Server.
+Choose your preferred approach below:

 Create and login to your Prefect Cloud account.